StirlingLabs/Teximp.Net/README.md

 ### High level ###

 * The two key classes are the Surface and Compressor classes.
-    * Surface directly corresponds to a FreeImage bitmap.
+    * **Surface** directly corresponds to a FreeImage bitmap.
 The image data is managed by FreeImage and this class wraps many common FreeImage routines.
-    * Compressor directly corresponds to the Nvidia Texture compressor.
+    * **Compressor** directly corresponds to the Nvidia Texture compressor.
 This optionally can use a surface or any other data inputs.
+* A **DDS importer/exporter** that does not rely on either library (completely written in C#)
 * To be as performant as possible, all image data is stored or used as IntPtrs.
 There is a MemoryHelper class that can be used to allocate, read, and write data to memory.
 The wrapper does not do marshaling of image data for you, similar to how System.Drawing.Bitmap works.

+## Supported Frameworks ##

+The library runs on both **.NET Core** and **.NET Framework**, targeting specifically:

+* **.NET Standard 1.3**
+* **.NET Framework 4.0**
+* **.NET Framework 3.5**

+This means the NuGet package is compatible with a **wide range** of applications.
+When targeting .NET Framework, the package uses a MSBuild targets file to copy native binaries to your application output folder.
+For .NET Core applications, the native binaries are resolved by the *deps.json* dependency graph automatically.

+The library can be compiled on any platform that supports  the DotNet CLI build tools or Visual Studio 2017.
+There is one **build-time only** dependency, an IL Patcher also distributed as a cross-platform NuGet package.
+The patcher requires .NET Core 2.0+ or .NET Framework 4.7+ to be installed on your machine to build.

 ## Supported Platforms ##

-TeximpNet officially targets the **.NET Standard 1.3** and supplies binaries for the following platforms:
+The NuGet package supports the following Operating Systems and Architectures out of the box (located in the *runtimes* folder, under [RID](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog)-specific folders):

+* **Windows**
+	* x86, x64 (Tested on Windows 10)
+* **Linux**
+	* x64 (Tested on Ubuntu 18.04 Bionic Beaver)
-* **Windows x86/x64**
+* **MacOS**
-* **Linux x64** (Ubuntu 18.04)
-* **MacOS x64** (MacOS 10.13)
+	* x64 (Tested on MacOS 10.13 High Sierra)

-If your preferred platform is not listed, you will have to build and supply the native binaries yourself.
-Please consult the *VersionList.txt* file in the **libs** folder for details on what version the library expects.
-If the library does not work on your platform, please let us know so we can try and get **TeximpNet** running on it!
+You may have to build and provide your own native binaries for a target platform that is not listed.
+If the library does not support a platform you are targeting, please let us know or contribute an implementation!
+The logic to dynamically load the native library is abstracted, so new platform implementations can easily be added.

-For legacy applications, the NuGet package also has targets **.NET Framework 4.x** and **.NET Framework 3.5** should you need them.
-The project is compiled with Visual Studio 2017 on windows, and the DotNet CLI for non-Windows platforms.
-There is one **build-time only** dependency, an IL Patcher also distributed as a cross-platform NuGet package.
-As long as you're able to build with Visual Studio or the DotNet CLI, the library *should* compile without issue on any platform.
+## Unity Users ##

+With the release of version 1.4.0, a Unity plugin replicating the NuGet package is outputted to the build folder.
+You can simply drag and drop the contents into your Unity project, or search the asset store for "**TeximpNet Unity Plugin**".
+The plugin utilizes a runtime initiliazation script to ensure the native binaries are loaded when running in editor or standalone.

 ## Licensing ##